 Positions assigned to schools represent our commitment that each classroom has a class size that ensures each and every student receives a high-quality education through individualized instruction, challenges, supports and opportunities.
 Staffing parameters have been established by the Board of Education to ensure class size expectations are met.

-High school enrollment projections determine the number of classroom teachers assigned to a school according to the following ratio:
+High school enrollment projections determine the number of classroom teachers assigned to the class size ratio as initially funded in the FY 2019 Approved Budget: